analyman/Notes/ScriptLang/VimScript/VIM.md

 for ls in lst
     echo "the element is ".ls
 endfor

-" List function(函数)
-add(list, element)          " add elememt to list, change the value of list insert(list, element, index)" insert element to list before list[index], like add() extend(list1, list2)        " like + operate get(list, index, default)   " get the element of list by index, if index is over the list, then return default) getline(line1,line2)        " retuen a list, from the line1 to line2 in buffer append(lines, list)         " 将list中的元素一行一个的追加到第几行lines后面,'$'表示最后一个 index(list, indexelement)   " get the index of list by indexelement, if the indexelement isn't exist in list, return -1 len(list)                   " return the length of list empty(list)                 " equal len(list) == 0 join(list, [seprate])       " join the all element of list into a string, and seprated by seprate(default is space), don't change the value of list split(list, [seprate])      " reverse to join() min(list)                   " min vaule max(list)                   " max vaule reverse(list)               " reverse the list, change the value of list, 反序 sort(list)                  " sort the list, change the value of list, 排序 uniq(list)                  " uniq the list, change the value of list remove(list, index1[, index2])  "remove the element in index1 to index2, like unlet operate filter(list, 'v:val !~ "x") " remove items with an 'x', 移除有'x'的元素

 " operate of list (list的操作)
 let list[0] = '0'           " 将list[0]赋为'0'